 Climate emergency: taking action

-Acting to limit, mitigate and adapt to global climate change
+Acting to mitigate and support adaptation to global climate change

 Nowhere is exempt from climate change.
 We rescue, nurture, reinforce and reintroduce rare Scottish mountain species, increasing both their numbers and genetic diversity, to improve resilience to future climate change.
 In three years we have doubled the number of wild populations of the beautiful alpine-blue sowthistle (Cicerbita alpina) in the Cairngorms, helping to offset potential losses due to increasingly extreme weather events.